 - Custom roles can contain up to 3,000 permissions.
 Also, the maximum total size of the title, description, and permission names for a custom role is 64 KB.

 resourcemanager.projects.listpermission is only supported for organization-level custom roles—it is not permitted in project-level custom roles.
 When you copy a predefined role that includes the

 resourcemanager.projects.listpermission into a new project-level custom role, one of the following messages will be displayed:

 - Cloud console: The following warning message is displayed:

 resourcemanager.projects.listpermission will be automatically unselected from the list of included permissions, and you can proceed with creating the role.

-- Cloud SDK gcloud command-line tool: The following error message is
+- gcloud CLI Google Cloud CLI: The following error message is

 INVALID_ARGUMENT: Permission resourcemanager.projects.list is not valid.
 The custom role will not be created until you first remove the